 Celebrating what we accomplished with the migraine community over the last year, and what’s to come

 The American Migraine Foundation is continuing our commitment to raise migraine awareness and empower patients through our online community.
-This year, we made significant strides in creating public awareness of migraine as a serious, debilitating neurological disorder.
+In 2019, we made significant strides in creating public awareness of migraine as a serious, debilitating neurological disorder.
 We would not have been able to accomplish this without the involvement of our patient community and dedicated doctors.

 Here’s a look at some of our collective wins in 2019: